Iswanna/StegHub-Cloud-Engineering/MERN-web-stack/side-self-study/DBMS.md

 A Database Management System (DBMS) is software that interacts with the user, applications, and the database itself to capture and analyze data.
 A DBMS allows users to create, read, update, and delete data in a database.
 It serves as an interface between the database and its users or applications, ensuring that data is consistently organized and remains easily accessible.

 ## Purpose of a DBMS
-1. Data Storage and Retrieval: Simplifying the storage and retrieval of data.
+1. **Data Storage and Retrieval**: Simplifying the storage and retrieval of data.
-2. Data Manipulation: Allowing users to modify data using commands like SQL.
+2. **Data Manipulation**: Allowing users to modify data using commands like SQL.
-3. Data Security: Enforcing security policies to protect sensitive data.
+3. **Data Security**: Enforcing security policies to protect sensitive data.
-4. Data Integrity: Maintaining data accuracy and consistency.
+4. **Data Integrity**: Maintaining data accuracy and consistency.
-5. Backup and Recovery: Providing tools to backup data and recover it in case of a failure.
+5. **Backup and Recovery**: Providing tools to backup data and recover it in case of a failure.
-6. Concurrency Control: Managing simultaneous data access by multiple users.
+6. **Concurrency Control**: Managing simultaneous data access by multiple users.

 ## Types of Database Management Systems (DBMS) and Their Suitable Uses
 1. **Hierarchical DBMS**